Photon-Gravity/EnigmaMindustryMod/README.md

 # Enigma
-A Java Mindustry mod that works on Android and PC.
+A Java Mindustry mod that works on PC.
 The original mod template I have modified can be seen [here](https://github.com/Anuken/MindustryJavaModTemplate).